aprabou/trie-viz/README.md

 # Trie Visualizer

-A Flask web application that provides an interactive tree visualization of a Trie (prefix tree) data structure with real-time search highlighting.
+A beautiful, interactive web application for visualizing Trie data structures with real-time search highlighting and Google-style design.

+## 🚀 Live Demo

+**Visit the live demo:** [https://aprabou.github.io/trie-viz/](https://aprabou.github.io/trie-viz/)

+*The app is fully functional and works entirely in your browser - no backend required!*

 ## Features